-- Other Sites - o Primary sites excluded are: - Rectosigmoid and rectum which are included in the Solid Tumor Colon rules - Peripheral nerves which are included in the Solid Tumor Malignant Brain rules - Other Sites rules will be revised for 2023 implementation.
-The Solid Tumor Task Force has identified the need to expand the rules to include GYN, soft tissue, thyroid as well as other site-specific solid tumors
+- Other Sites - o Primary sites excluded are: - Rectosigmoid and rectum which are included in the Solid Tumor Colon rules - Peripheral nerves which are included in the Solid Tumor Malignant Brain rules

+Other Sites was updated for 2023.
+The Solid Tumor General Instructions apply to sites covered in Other for cases diagnosed January 1, 2023 and forward.